-Sputnik's behavior is controlled by three things:
+Sputnik's behavior is controlled by several things:

 Configuration Parameters